2020 United States presidential election in Georgia: Analysis

 Georgia's trend towards the Democrats can be partly explained by the growth of the Atlanta metropolitan area.
 Atlanta has attracted many transplants from heavily blue-leaning areas of the United States.
 Additionally, the state's population is diversifying faster than that of most states, with the population of African Americans, Latinos, and Asians all growing over the last 10 years, and these blocs generally lean Democratic.
+As is the case in most southern states, there was a stark racial divide in voting for this election.
+White Georgians supported Trump by 69%-30%, while Black Georgians supported Biden by 88%-11%.
+However, White Georgians with college degrees supported Trump by a reduced 55%-44%.

 In what was likely the biggest key to Biden's victory in Georgia, the Democratic Party invested heavily in the state, with activist and gubernatorial candidate Stacey Abrams heading an effort to boost minority turnout, especially among African-American voters.
 The Democratic super PAC Priorities USA focused on Georgia near the end of the 2020 campaign, even sending former president Barack Obama to campaign in the state.
 Black voters made up 29% of the electorate, and Latinos made up about 7%, a significant increase compared to previous years.

 Biden performed well across the board; he won independent voters by 9 points, and was able to pick up 6% of Republican voters in the state.
 Biden also won young voters in Georgia, sweeping each age group under 50 years old.
 Trump's strength in the state came from Southern whites—mainly those outside of Atlanta's urban area—as he easily won those without a college degree, especially in Georgia's rural areas; his vote share with college-educated whites dropped, however, and Trump only won suburban Georgia by 3 points this cycle.

 Outside of Atlanta, Biden's strongest performances came in Georgia's other urban and suburban areas, such as Chatham County (Savannah), Muscogee County (Columbus), Richmond County (Augusta), Bibb County (Macon), and majority-college educated Clarke County (Athens).
 Trump, on the other hand, performed strongest in the northern and southeastern parts of the state, which are rural and were historically a hotbed for Dixiecrats.
 Following the nationwide trend, Georgia's voting patterns were split between urban, suburban and rural areas.
 Biden won urban areas by 35 points, while Trump carried the suburbs by 3 points, and these areas combined made up 85% of the electorate, showing the rapidly evolving demographics of Georgia.
 Trump carried rural areas by 39 points.